ness-tea/nationalparkplaza/README.md

 **https://nationalparkplaza.ga/**

-The term project for course 4WW3 (Web Systems and Web Computing).
+The term project for 4WW3 (Web Systems and Computing).

-This site will allow users to browse and submit reviews for national parks.
+The National Park Plaza site allows users to do the following:
+- Browse parks across Canada and provide readily accessible information.
+- Find Canadian parks nearby based on their location.
+- Register an account to write reviews for and submit new parks to the database.

 ## Collaborators:
-* Jiuwei Wang (400061882) - Enrolled in 4WW3
- *MacID: wangj160*<br/>
- *Git User Name: WebProject4WW3*<br/>
- *email: wangj160@mcmaster.ca*
-* Vanessa Truong (400023632) - Enrolled in 4WW3
+* Vanessa Truong (400023632)
  *MacID: truonv1*<br/>
  *Git User Name: nessa-art*<br/>
  *email: truonv1@mcmaster.ca*
+ *Enrolled in CS 4WW3

-The following is a rundown of answers for our completed Add-on Task 2.
+The following are answers to the inquiries needed for **Add-on Task 2**.

 ## Add-on Task 2
-### Part i)
+### (Part i)
 The <picture> tag was incorporated in the sample object page, 'Bruce Peninsula National Park' under the 'National Parks' tab.
 There is an acorn logo at the top-right corner of the webpage that will alternate between resizings as follows:
 - 2 acorns (assets/acorn_2.jpg) when min-width is 800px